nicocaliman/PLANTS-VS-ZOMBIES/README.md

 The player places different types of plants on individual cells of the grid.
 Each plant has different abilities to defend landlord´s menage (shooting, exploding, blocking).

-From the other hand, we got different "breeds" of zombies such as
+From the other hand, we got different "breeds" of enemies such as buckethead, explosive & sporty zombies which have their own behaviors and their own weaknesses to different plants.
+The player must pay to place plants using a currency called "Sun".
+The player collects "suns" by typing on the console the coordinates where the sun is being placed, or he/she can pay for sunflowers, which will generate a specific amount of suns through rounds.

+These suns will appear randomly across the land.